 Assessment and evaluation is important to monitor how the client/pupil is progressing and to measure impact.
-I use specialised assessment methods depending on the support that is being offered.
+We use specialised assessment methods depending on the support that is being offered.

 CORE Outcome Measures